Billplz/Billplz-for-WooCommerce/readme.txt

 * Enable X Signature Key at Billplz Account Settings

 == Changelog ==

+= 3.27.5 =
+* NEW: Added separate Live and Sandbox API credentials to the plugin settings
+* NEW: Enabled sandbox environment for specific role, allowing for testing without interrupting the customer journey during product purchasing on your e-commerce platform

 = 3.27.4 =
 * NEW: Added compatibility for advanced checkout plugin; eg: WooCommerce Fast Cart